Land Conservation

 Rural and Family Lands Protection Program (RFLPP)

-The RFLPP is an agricultural easement program run by the Florida Department of Agriculture and Consumer Services; it is designed to protect important agricultural lands through the acquisition of permanent land conservation easements.
-The purpose of the program is to protect working landscapes.
-RFLPP easements are less restrictive than other programs; they keep ranchlands and other agricultural lands from being developed into housing or other forms of land use that would destroy both agricultural uses and habitat.
+RFLPP easements are less restrictive than other programs; they keep ranchlands and other agricultural lands from being developed into housing or other forms of land use that would eliminate both agricultural uses and habitat.
 The program is very popular among landowners who would like to have flexibility with their agricultural operations.

-RFLPP Contact
+RFLPP Contact:

 Sue Mullins